 our new color TVs and watched a world that was changing too fast for the times.
 The

-nightly newscast regularly broadcast images of unrest across the nation, followed by
+nightly news broadcast images of unrest across the nation, followed by

 getting longer, and music was getting louder.
 Down at the local Tastee-Freez, the new

-sounds of Hendrix and Cream could be heard blasting from many of the 8-track
+sounds of Hendrix, Cream, and Creedence could be heard blasting from the 8-track

 players in the muscle-cars that cruised the loop.
 And in school, long hair was starting